Skip to Content

 Result

-Testing with test tool
+Testing spark with inline ignition test tool

 Obviously, a test tool is required, and a helper would be nice; this process is very similar to testing without the test tool.